Jehadabed/ocx24-dashboard/README.md

 ## License

-This project is part of the OCx24 research initiative.
+This project is part of the OCx24 research: https://ai.meta.com/blog/open-catalyst-simulations-experiments/.